 It’s always important to remember when to consult a doctor.
 If your ulcer lasts over three weeks, comes with any other symptoms, causes significant pain, returns frequently, or can be classified as a major mouth ulcer, you must speak with your doctor.

 If you want to learn more about oral hygiene and how to prevent yourself from getting similar dental ailments, explore the rest of Valley Ridge Dental’s website.
-If you have any questions or concerns, don’t hesitate to contact our dental office in NW Calgary.
+If you have any questions or concerns, don’t hesitate to contact our dental clinic in NW Calgary.